Edgeworth expansion and large deviations for the coefficients of products of positive random matrices: Spectral gap theory for the norm cocycle

-\begin{proof} [Proof of Proposition \ref{change-measure-neg01}] We only give a proof of Proposition \ref{change-measure-neg01} for $s \in I_{\mu}^-$, since the corresponding result for $s \in I_{\mu}^+$ has been established in \cite{BDGM14}.
+\begin{proof} [Proof of Proposition \ref{change-measure-neg01}] We provide a proof of Proposition \ref{change-measure-neg01} only for $s \in I_{\mu}^-$, as the corresponding result for $s \in I_{\mu}^+$ has been established in \cite{BDGM14}.
 The case of negative $s \in I_{\mu}^-$ encounters additional difficulties compared with the case of positive $s \in I_{\mu}^+$.

 \textit{Step 1.} We prove the existence of the eigenmeasures $\nu_{s}, \nu_{s}^*$ and of the eigenfunctions $r_{s}, r_{s}^*$.
 For any $s\in I_{\mu}^-$ and $\eta \in \mathcal{P(S)}$, define a non-linear operator $\hat{P}_s^*$ on $\mathcal{P(S)}$ by $\hat{P}_s^* \eta = \frac{P_s^* \eta}{(P_s^* \eta)(1)}$, where for any $\varphi \in \mathcal{C(S)}$,